-Using the fly-tipping (illegally dumped waste) sites that can be found around Oulu, Trashscape (@trashscape_oulu) will explore today's Anthropocene era from a futuristic point of view.
-Through guided walk tours, new vocabulary of today's living philosophy, picnic talks and workshops Translation flowers will explore today's consumerist culture, discarded waste, relationship to nature and the act of collective making and changing.
-The project will serve as a platform to discuss and think through on human influence on our planet and how is today’s accelerated techno ecological progress affecting not just our environment, social and consumer structure but also art world.
-In this way we will not only approach this issue as a critique of the disposable consumer culture in which we are living, but also as an anthropological study of contemporary life, and to open up discourse about what an art event, exhibition, or museum can be in this new environment.
-The project is implemented by Translation Flowers collective and will be a part of Oulu August festival.
+Using the fly-tipping (illegally dumped waste) sites that can be found around Oulu, Trashscape explores today's Anthropocene era from a futuristic point of view.
+Through guided walk tours, new vocabulary of today's living philosophy, picnic talks and workshops Translation flowers explored our consumerist culture, discarded waste, relationship to nature and the act of collective making and changing.
+The project served as a platform to discuss and think through on human influence on our planet and how is today’s accelerated techno ecological progress affecting not just our environment, social and consumer structure but also art world.
+In this way it didnt only approach this issue as a critique of the disposable consumer culture in which we are living, but as an anthropological study of contemporary life, opening up discourse about what an art event, exhibition, or museum can be in this new environment.
+The project was implemented by Translation Flowers collective as part of Oulu August festival.

 TRASHSCAPE